Clicking links below will open a full window or an

 of these can be amplified by physical

-exhaustion, disability, weakness, and/or pain.
+exhaustion, disability, weakness, illness, and/or pain.

-The point - when you encounter an
+The point -

 Response Options

-If you sense that an adult or child is
+sense that an adult or child is

 "significantly" overwhelmed...